 Figure~\ref{fig:con_mat} shows the confusion matrix for discrete type parameters in network architecture prediction and coarse/fine level parameters in loss function prediction.
 The rows in the confusion matrix are represented by predicted classes and columns are represented by the ground-truth classes.
 We clearly see that the classifier is mostly biased towards more frequent classes in all $4$ examples, when the standard cross-entropy loss is used.
 However, this problem is remedied when using the weighted cross-entropy loss, and the classifiers make meaningful predictions.

 \minisection{Fingerprint losses} We proposed four loss terms in Sec.~\ref{sec:fen} to guide the training of the fingerprint estimation including magnitude loss, spectrum loss, repetitive loss and energy loss.
 We conduct an ablation study to demonstrate the importance of these four losses in our proposed method.
-Therefore, we perform four experiments, each time removing one of the loss terms and compare the performance with our proposed method (remove nothing) and no fingerprint baseline (remove all).
+This includes four experiments, each removing one of the loss terms and comparing the performance with our proposed method (remove nothing) and no fingerprint baseline (remove all).
 As shown in Tab.~\ref{tab:loss_ablation}, removing any loss for fingerprint estimation hurts the performance.
-Our ``no fingerprint" baseline, for which we remove all losses performs worst of all.
-Therefore, each loss clearly has a positive effect on the fingerprint estimation and model parsing of hyperparameters.
+Our ``no fingerprint" baseline, for which we remove all losses, performs worst of all.
+Therefore, each loss clearly has a positive effect on the fingerprint estimation and model parsing.

 \minisection{Model parsing with multiple images} We evaluate model parsing when varying the number of test images.
 For each GM, we randomly select $1$, $10$, $100$, and $500$ images per GM from different face GMs sets for evaluation.
 With multiple images per GM, we average the prediction for continuous type parameters and take majority voting for discrete type parameters and loss function parameters.
 We compute the $L_1$ error and F1 score for the continuous and discrete type parameters respectively and average the result across different sets.
 We repeat the above experiment multiple times, each time randomly selecting the number of images.
 We compare the $L_1$ error and F1 score for respective parameters.
 Tab.~\ref{tab:eval_size} shows noticeable gains with $10$ images and minor gains with $100$ images.
-There is no much performance difference when evaluating on $100$ or $500$ images, which suggests that our framework is robust in generating consistent results when tested on different numbers of generated images by the same GM.
+There is \VA{not} much performance difference when evaluating on $100$ or $500$ images, which suggests that our framework is robust in generating consistent results when tested on different numbers of generated images by the same GM.